tacowordpress/addmany/README.md

 AddMany would not be possible without The TacoWordPress framework – An ORM for custom post types.
 This is a requirement.

 Documentation still in progress.
-Check back for more.
+Check back later for more info.